-A lot of Gamers must be familiar with the “V-SYNC” option in the game settings, but few people know the specific role of this function.
-Apart from this, the rumor of “Don’t turn on vertical synchronization” is also in the game settings of most titles. why is this?
+Many Gamers must be familiar with the “V-SYNC” option in the game settings, but few people know the specific role of this function.
+Apart from this, the rumor of “Don’t turn on vertical synchronization” is also in the game settings of most titles.
+Why is this?
 Today, I will be discussing with you tips to use V-SYNC appropriately with reference to using it in games.
-Especially PC games
+Especially PC games.

 The Concept of vertical synchronization( V-SYNC)